corriebar/Statistical-Rethinking/Chapter_3/chapter3_Ex.md

 Chapter 3 - Exercises
 ================
+Corrie
+2020-04-09

-These are my solutions to the practice questions of chapter 3, Sampling the Imaginary, of the book “Statistical Rethinking” (version 2) by Richard McElreath.
+These are my solutions to the practice questions of chapter 3, *Sampling the Imaginary*, of the book “Statistical Rethinking” (version 2) by Richard McElreath.

 ## Easy.